OSEA Collective Bargaining Agreement

 each month. - Upon return from leave, all benefits to which an employee was entitled at the time the employee’s leave of absence commenced shall be restored.
 Completion of three-fourths of a working year (.75 x the number of annual working days) shall be required to receive credit for that year for benefits which are accrued for a year of employment.

-- If a leave is for a contract year, an employee must notify the Administrator of Personnel of the intent to return to work.
-An employee contracted to work twelve (12) months will need to confirm his/her intention to return to the District ninety (90) days before expiration of the leave of absence.
+administrator of the intent to return to work.
+An employee contracted to work twelve (12) months will need to confirm their intention to return to the District ninety (90) days before expiration of the leave of absence.
 Employees who are contracted to work less than twelve (12) months must provide notice no later than April 1 prior to the beginning of the next contract year.
 Failure to provide such notice, or failure to return from leave at its expiration, will be considered a resignation unless such leave has been extended in writing.
-If the leave extends beyond one year, the employee will be terminated and given the opportunity to reapply for employment.
+If the leave extends beyond one (1) year, the employee will be terminated and given the opportunity to reapply for employment.

 C. Family Medical Leave

-An employee shall submit a completed Leave of Absence application form to Human Resources at least thirty (30) days prior to the beginning of a foreseeable need for leave.
+- An employee shall submit a completed Leave of Absence application form to Human Resources at least thirty (30) days prior to the beginning of a foreseeable need for leave.
 Failure to submit a completed leave request when leave is foreseeable may result in delay or denial of leave.

-D. Short-term Unpaid Leaves [Up to Thirty (30) Calendar Days]
+D. Short-term Unpaid Leaves

-An employee must first exhaust all other appropriate leave balances to be eligible for unpaid leave days.
-An employee may request a Short-term Unpaid Leave provided a suitable replacement is available and the leave is neither disruptive to the operation, nor during either the first two (2) or the last two (2) weeks of the school year.
-However, in an emergency situation a waiver may be granted with the approval of the supervisor and Administrator of Personnel.
+- Short-term unpaid leave may be granted provided a suitable replacement is available and the leave is neither disruptive to the operation, nor during either the first two (2) or the last two (2) weeks of the school year.
+However, in an emergency situation a waiver may be granted with the approval of the supervisor and the designated Human Resources administrator.

 E. Temporary Military Leave

-F. Bereavement Leave
+F. BEreavement Leave

-- Spouse/domestic partner of employee;
+- Spouse/partner of employee;

 - Children, grandchildren or grandparents of the employee or spouse/partner;